teibit/xarray-events/docs/source/dev/dependencies.rst

 -   `pytest <https://docs.pytest.org>`_
 -   `numpy <https://numpy.org>`_

 ..
-Note:: the tests have been done using the latest version of each dependency.
+Note:: The tests have been done using the latest version of each dependency.